pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 or it's a node that holds one value and also two other trees.
 After defining it, we made it an instance of Functor and with that we gained the ability to fmap functions over it.
-Now, we're going to make it an instance of Foldable so that we get the abilty to fold it up.
+Now, we're going to make it an instance of Foldable so that we get the ability to fold it up.
 One way to make a type constructor an instance of Foldable is to just directly implement foldr for it.
 But another, often much easier way, is to implement the foldMap function, which is also a part of the Foldable